 Five days after the arrest, Wynonna filed for divorce, citing irreconcilable differences and named the charges against him on her website.
 “I am obviously devastated.
 Our family will pull together, begin the healing process and hopefully — by the Grace of God — become stronger.
 We will move forward with our faith, family and our friends to find resolution to this difficult situation,” she said.
 “I’m now focused on saving myself and the children.
 It is hard to detach overnight.
 I’m healing in my own time.
 And so I do wear my ring.
 And I think what I’m teaching my kids is, This happened.
 This is where Mom is right now.
 And there’s always hope.”
 Roach was convicted and sentenced to 10 years in prison.

-The two have been inseparable ever since, even weathering a horrific motorcycle accident together.
-Two months after their wedding, the newlyweds were riding on separate bikes when Cactus’ bike crashed into an oncoming vehicle.
+Cactus also appeared in the doc.
+He revealed that he proposed to Wynonna on Christmas Eve, which she said was “perfect,” adding, “It was on the farm, just the two of us.”
+Then just two months after their June 10 wedding, the newlyweds were riding on separate bikes when Cactus’ bike crashed into an oncoming vehicle.
 “He’s just laying there and I hear nothing,” Wynonna recalled to ET.
 She was in total shock until she heard “the most beautiful sound on earth,” which was Moser attempting to breath, signaling that he was still alive.
 The accident resulted in his left leg being amputated above the knee.
-Despite the setback, the couple are now stronger than ever, proving the show must go on!